theck01/offbrand_lib/README.txt

 data structure allocation on the heap.

+Conventions:

+Much like the Linux system interface, OffBrand classes and functions return 0 when they succeed, and a non zero value when they fail.

 OffBrand Compatible Class Creation:

 A OffBrand compatible class should be created using the mkobc (MaKe OffBrand